jessecusack/academic-kickstart/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: I'm a postdoctoral research fellow at Rutgers University.
+bio: I'm a am Assitant Professor at Oregon State University.
 I study small to mesoscale ocean processes such as turbulence, flows over topography, internal waves and eddies.
 I am interested in the role such processes play in Earth's climate.

 # Interests to show in About widget
 interests: